kwakuben/myOwnPortfolioProject1/README.md

 # myOwnPortfolioProject1
-This repo houses how I built from scratch a portfolio website using raw HTML5, CSS (SASS) and JavaScript.
+This repo houses a portfolio website I built from scratch using HTML5, CSS (SASS) and JavaScript.
 It is based on a tutorial by MacLinz published on freeCodeCamp's platform.

 Typically most developers design and build websites using no-code platforms.
 This simplifies the development experience massively.